kcaisley/frida/flow/scans/readme.md

 measurements keep the normal `/info`, `/param`, `/daq`, and `/wave` H5 groups;
 `/wave` is encoded as empty because no scope record was acquired.

+The no-instrument fixed-input target runs ADC03 with the historical `ORIGINAL` control followed by all 56 named `DUTY_CYCLE_SEQUENCES`, each at 1600 and 960 MBd.
+It captures 100,000 conversions per point: 114 files and 11.4 million conversions.
+Rates are paired for each recipe; the two control captures run first.
+Acquisition stops after writing its HDF5 files and shutting down the FPGA.
+Select the completed directory explicitly in `adc_sequence_study` before running analysis; the scan does not silently change a study’s accepted inputs.
+The matrix crosses four COMP widths, seven LOGIC patterns and 160/256-symbol lengths.
+Actual repeat rates are 10/6.25 MSPS at 1600 MBd and 6/3.75 MSPS at 960 MBd, respectively.
+Matrix rows have a four-symbol INIT and twenty-symbol SAMP; each 256-symbol row appends 96 zeros to its 160-symbol pair.
+The separately defined historical control retains its different INIT/SAMP timing and COMP start; its two captures are additional to the 112 matrix points.
+Names encode the length and interior
+COMP/LOGIC words, including wraparound for four-symbol LOGIC pulses.
+The INIT LOGIC marker remains one symbol; only the sixteen SAR update pulses are swept.
+For these short programs, the returned B0--B16 data crosses the sequencer memory boundary.
+Both scans wrap RX_SEN from the calibrated start word, retaining the existing fine serializer phase adjustment without adding a whole-word rotation.
+One control period is repeated in the existing 256-byte RAM.
+Once enough frames arrive, FastRX is disabled before the sequencer is reset, so a held-high final RAM word cannot create spurious frames.
+Unused physical RAM is cleared before START to keep RX disabled while idle.

+All transported frames are checked before retaining exactly the requested number of conversions.
+A leading partial frame is discarded; when INIT wraps across the origin, the first uninitialized conversion is also discarded.
+Readbacks record `capture_startup_frames`, `capture_startup_conversions`,
+`capture_received_frames`, and each discarded `startup_fastrx_word_0`, `_1`,
+etc. These prefix words plus `/daq/fastrx_word` retain the original frame numbers.
+Additional complete frames collected during host stop latency are validated and then omitted from the measurement.

 The scan scripts use three distinct interfaces:

 1. Generic, low-level Basil support shared by many hardware blocks.